 (March 2012, “Status of Small Modular Light Water Reactors in the US” in “The Nuclear Decarbonization Option: Profiles of Selected Advanced Reactor Technologies”

 The primary economic challenge to the commercialization of smLWRs is whether the electricity production costs are (1) affordable and (2) competitive with other forms of generation.
-With regard to affordability, smLWRs offer potential optionality to the US electric utilities, when the only real options for large generation additions are gas fired, coal fired or large nuclear plants. being smaller and modular, potentially offer a more manageable nuclear option.
-SmLWRs , i.e. less of a fiscal risk.
+With regard to affordability, smLWRs offer potential optionality to the US electric utilities, when the only real options for large generation additions are gas fired, coal fired or large nuclear plants.
+SmLWRs, being smaller and modular, potentially offer a more manageable nuclear option.
+SmLWRs are more ‘affordable’, i.e. less of a fiscal risk.
 They can be deployed in much smaller increments, matching the utilities’ load growths better and reduce the ‘single shaft’ generation risk to an acceptable level.
 Competing with other forms of electricity generation is a much greater challenge today.
 Vast amounts of natural gas are being discovered across the US in so-called tight gas (shale) deposits, resulting in cheap and abundant natural gas.
 The current spot market price of natural gas is less than $3.00/MMBTU.
 Carbon restraints (taxes or credits), which would improve the competitiveness of smLWRs, appear unlikely to arise in the near future.
-However over time one way or another, and US ’.
-If the economics of the smLWRs are what some of the designs claim, fired plants, .
+However it is expected that carbon emissions from large stationary sources will be reduced systematically over time one way or another, and US utilities are very interested in reducing their ‘carbon footprints’.
+If the economics of the smLWRs are what some of the designs claim, there is a real chance to compete with natural gas fired plants, particularly when carbon constraints are in place.
 The cost competitiveness of smLWR depend heavily on achieving the following opportunities: l Streamline design and manufacturing are necessary to offset the economies of scale of other generation options, particularly nuclear plants.
 ALWRs are becoming larger and larger due to the economies of scale.
 The only prospect to reverse this effect for the smaller smLWRs is to streamline the shop fabrication of the NSSS and other modules, ship them to the site and install them rapidly.
-The requisite quality standards must be maintained throughout the entire process. l Modularity of the smLWRs provides the opportunity to transform how we design, build, operate and decommission nuclear power plants. l Reduce construction time by modularization and construction efficiencies l , which currently benefit from federal loan guarantees, especially for regulated utilities.
+The requisite quality standards must be maintained throughout the entire process. l Modularity of the smLWRs provides the opportunity to transform how we design, build, operate and decommission nuclear power plants. l Reduce construction time by modularization and construction efficiencies l SMRs do not require loan guarantees.
+This sets the smLWR apart from the larger ALWR, which currently benefit from federal loan guarantees, especially for regulated utilities.
+Experience shows the loan guarantee process to be a protracted and expensive affair, requiring the expenditure of significant political and fiscal capital.

 2AC: T – Procurement ≠ Financial Incentive